TechforTrade/Thunderhead-Filament-Extruder/README.md

 ![Starve Feeder]()

 The extruder is fed by a starve feeder.
 Using a vibratory conveyor, PET is fed to the extruder at a precise rate.
-This is done with spring steel (tape measure sections) and a motor with an of center weight.
+This is done with spring steel (sections of cut tape measure) and a motor with an of center weight.

 ## Water Bath